 Characteristics Of Good Resume Summary

-A resume summary will provide you with a unique way to highlight years of professional experience and skills, making it beneficial to add to your resume.
+It will provide you with a unique way to highlight years of professional experience and skills, making it beneficial to add to your resume.

 Make your resume get noticed faster

 Recruiters see potentially hundreds of resumes for each job posting.
 And in the case of an HR professional, they may have several open positions simultaneously.
-As a result, they do not have the time to look through and read each resume in-depth.
+As a result, they do not have the time to look through and read each one in-depth.
 Instead, in many cases, they will scan through the document to see whether the profile you paint out for them fits with what they want for the job.

 Capture keywords

 Matching your skills to the job description is crucial to helping you seem like the perfect fit for the job.
-Recruiters will add specific keywords to the posting to ensure candidates know what skills and experience are the most important.
+Recruiters will add specific keywords to the posting to ensure candidates know what skills and experience are most important.
 Look carefully through the job description and see which keywords appear.

 This does not mean you should lie about your experience and what you can bring to the table.
 But it does mean you can choose to highlight specific experiences and skills based on what the hiring manager is looking for.